Random evolutionary games and random polynomials: Introduction

-Herein we show that the class of random polynomials arising from the study of equilibria of random \textit{asymmetric} evolutionary games, in which the payoff of a player in a group depends on the ordering of its members, is \textit{exactly} the celebrated Kostlan-Shub-Smale system of random polynomials.
-This is intriguing since in previous works, the study of equilibria of \textit{symmetric} random evolutionary games, in which the payoff of a player in a group interaction is independent of the ordering of its members, gives rise to a different class of random polynomials~\cite{gokhale:2010pn,HTG12,DuongHanJMB2016,DuongTranHanDGA,DuongTranHanJMB,can2022expected,duong2019persistence}.
-Using this connection, we characterize the statistics (expected number, probability distribution, central limit theorem and universality) of the number of internal equilibria of random asymmetric evolutionary games.
-We show that symmetry enhances the expected number of internal equilibria.
-We also numerically investigate universality properties for the number of internal equilibria of symmetric random evolutionary games.
+Herein we show that the class of random polynomials arising from the study of equilibria of random \textit{asymmetric} evolutionary games---where a player's payoff within a group depends on the ordering of its members---corresponds \textit{exactly} to the celebrated Kostlan-Shub-Smale system of random polynomials.
+This is intriguing since in previous works, the analysis of internal equilibria of \textit{symmetric} random evolutionary games, where a player's payoff in group interactions is independent of its members' ordering, results in a different class of random polynomials~\cite{gokhale:2010pn,HTG12,DuongHanJMB2016,DuongTranHanDGA,DuongTranHanJMB,can2022expected,duong2019persistence}.
+Using this connection, we characterize the fundamental statistical properties of the number of internal equilibria of random asymmetric evolutionary games, including the mean, the variance, the probability distribution, as well as a central limit theorem.
+While the mean number provides valuable information about the average macroscopic behavior concerning the number of internal equilibria a dynamical system might possess, the probability distribution offers further details into the likelihood of various states of biodiversity occurring within the system.
+The central limit theorem, which is a key concept in probability theory, establishes that under an appropriate re-scaling, the variance of the number of internal equilibria converges to a normal distribution.
+It is noteworthy that one of the most significant advances in equilibrium analyses in EGT and population genetics has been the study of the maximal number of equilibrium points of a system and the attainability of the patterns of evolutionarily stable strategies in an evolutionary system \cite{may:1973ab,karlin:1980aa,cannings1988patterns,karlin:1970tp,broom:1993pa,altenberg:2010tp,gokhale:2010pn,DuongTranHanJMB}.
+As a consequence of our analysis, we provide an explicit formula for the probability of obtaining the number of maximal number of internal equilibria in evolutionary games (see Theorem 3.3).
+Moreover, we prove that, on average, symmetry enhances the number of internal equilibria.
+This has an important biological interpretation: symmetry increases the expected number of internal equilibria, and hence, the biological or behavioural diversity, of the evolutionary process.
+Furthermore, we show a universality phenomenon for asymmetric games, that is, asymptotically, the expectation of the number of equilibria does not depend on the specific distribution of the payoff entries.
+Inspired by this interesting result, we also numerically investigate and make conjectures on the universality properties for the number of internal equilibria of symmetric random evolutionary games.
+The main results of the paper are summarized in the (yellow) box below.